josfam/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 It should accept three arguments: `length` (Number), `position` (Number), and `value` (Number).

 If adding the value is not possible the error `Position outside range` should be thrown.

+## 6. Set data structure

+Create a function named `setFromArray` that returns a `Set` from an array.

+It accepts an argument (Array, of any kind of element).